 Norway is a Nordic country, affected by the Gulf Stream, so its climate is not as cold as you might think, especially along the west coast.
 The Gulf Stream’s warm air and currents is the reason Norwegians can live comfortably so far North, especially in places like Svalbard.
 The coast ranges 2,700 kilometers North to South, with 25,000 km of actual coastline touching the sea.
 From 50 degrees latitude to 71 degrees latitude (81 degrees if you include Svalbard), Norway has an extremely diverse climate with rugged coastline, plateaus, mountain ranges, and glacial terrain.
 Micro climates caused by its diverse and dramatic terrain make each area susceptible to local weather patterns that shift each day.

-1. The West Coast has a cool, wet climate, characterized by the frequent passage of weather fronts, so that clouds, rain and wind dominate throughout the year.
-Precipitation is common along the western slope.
+1. Norwegian Fjords has a cool, wet climate, characterized by the frequent passage of weather fronts, so that clouds, rain and wind dominate throughout the year.
+Rain is common along the western slope.

-2. The North Coast is colder but still affected by the gulfstream.
+2. Northern Norway is colder but still affected by the gulfstream.
 The result is that the open sea does not freeze even at this latitude, and this does not happen anywhere else in the world!
-The northern coast has strong winds in winter and spring, and is still affected by precipitation.
+The northern coast has strong winds in winter and spring, and is still affected by rain.

-3. The Interior of Norway has a continental climate, with cold and snowy winters, and mild summers.
+3. Eastern Norway of Norway has a continental climate, with cold and snowy winters, and mild summers.
 Typically the interior is covered with hills and mountains, and the temperature decreases with altitude.
 This area of Norway typically sees less overall rain.

 The best time for hiking trips is from June to September.
 Temperatures are cool along the coast and in the mountainous areas, and most of the snow from winter has melted.
 Rain is common, especially along the West Coast.
 But many days are warm and dry, and you will see many Norwegians out in the mountains, absorbing the sunshine.